 3 – Dia

-Here’s a diagramming program which is free and completely open source for consumption.
+Here’s a diagramming program which is a free and completely open-source for consumption.
 Moreover, it can be downloaded and utilized by GNU/Linux, Mac, Unix as well as Windows users.
 Although it has been inspired by Visio, its makers claim it to be aimed more at informal use.
-A large variety of diagrams can be drawn with it, including those for relationships, UML, flowcharts, network and others.
+A large variety of diagrams can be drawn with it, including those for relationships, UML, flowcharts, network, and others.
 And there’s even the provision to add support for fresh shapes by writing simple XML files using a subset of SVG to draw the shape.

 4 – Creately